Student Selection and Program Admission

 Note: All documents and correspondence must be in English.

-The IMPRS application, the recommendation letters and all relevant documents can be posted to:
+The IMPRS application, the recommendation letters (scanned and bearing a signature) and all relevant documents can be emailed to: email@example.com

 Every complete application is evaluated on the basis of the applicant’s academic record, recommendation letters and scientific interests.
 The application evaluation is assigned to a six-member Selection Committee (composed of scientists from the participating institutes) and is a multi-step procedure: